Magnetized pole-mass of neutral $\rho$ meson within full RPA evaluation: Numerical Results

 We can compare some of our $s_z=\pm1$ spin projection mass with different results from LQCD in the quenched approximation.
 In Fig. \ref{mesonsz1LQCD}, we can observe that the results of normalized $\rho^0$ meson mass by its vacuum value mass are in good agreement in what is expected, quantitatively with Ref. \cite{Bali:2017ian} and qualitatively with Ref. \cite{Luschevskaya:2012xd}.
 In Refs. \cite{Andreichikov:2016ayj,Andreichikov:2013zba} we also observe the projection $s_z=\pm 1$ of the $\rho^0$ mass increasing as a function of the magnetic field.

 The mass of the $s_z=0$ projection, on the other hand, is in a completely different trend when compared to the available lattice QCD results \cite{Luschevskaya:2012xd}, in which the mass decreases as function of the magnetic field.
 As explained in ref. \cite{Bali:2017ian}, the $s_z=0$ projection can present effects of vacuum diagrams, which are not easy to handle in LQCD calculations.
+Furthermore, the lattice data used in this work are from two different groups which uses different approaches.
+In ref. \cite{Bali:2017ian} quenched Wilson fermions are used, while overlap fermions are applied in Ref. \cite{Luschevskaya:2012xd} and, in both methods, problems with mixing states of $\pi$ and $\rho$ meson may arise.
+For these reasons it is difficult, at the moment, to obtain a definitive answer for the preliminary contrast between lattice and model results in the $s_z=0$ projection.
 Therefore, these comparisons can be reconsidered in future LQCD simulations.
-For completeness, we mention that the results obtained by Refs. \cite{Andreichikov:2016ayj,Andreichikov:2013zba} show the mass of the $s_z=0$ projection of the $\rho^0$ meson increasing as function of the magnetic field.
+Also, the results obtained by Refs. \cite{Andreichikov:2016ayj,Andreichikov:2013zba} show the mass of the $s_z=0$ projection of the $\rho^0$ meson increasing as a function of the magnetic field.

 Moreover, we also show in Fig. \ref{rhosquared} the squared values of the $\rho^0$ meson mass.
 We see that the behavior of both projections follows what we have seen in Fig. \ref{meson}, but they don't present the rapid growth as observed in Ref. \cite{Liu:2014uwa}.
 Besides, we also don't observe any oscillation in the masses with the three spin projections, $s_z=0,\pm 1$, we have explored.
 This is mainly due the regularization prescription based in MFIR procedure, as explored in detail in Ref. \cite{Avancini:2019wed}.